I came across a blog the other day on why this entrepreneur started a conference and came across this advice from him:

 - Opening their professional networks to each other

 And they met without spending a single penny on visiting conferences.
-That’s the power of remote networking.
+That’s the power of networking remotely.
 It’s laser-targeted, economical & effective.

-Here are some networking mediums that have worked for me
+Here are some remote networking mediums that have worked for me

 - Blogging (this has been my #1 remote networking channel)

 - Engaging with someone on social media – twitter, linkedin, fb, quora

 - Being part of a community – sub-reddits (video of Imgur CEO talking about why online communities are so powerful), FB groups (eg – SaaS growth hacks), forums, self-created mastermind groups